DevExpress-Examples/word-document-api-sign-document-and-validate-signature/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T943222)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# How to add and validate a digital signature in a Word document
+# Word Processing Document API - Sign a Word Document and Validate the Signature

 This example illustrates how to apply a digital signature to a Word document and validate this signature.